 Every one of these Paraquat lawsuits is a unique tragedy.
 But there are themes common to all Paraquat Parkinson’s disease claims:

-• Misleading Information: Not only do the lawsuits allege failure to warn, they claim that the information provided by the defendants about Paraquat was inaccurate, false, and misleading.
+- Misleading Information: Not only do the lawsuits allege failure to warn, but they also claim that the information provided by the defendants about Paraquat was inaccurate, false, and misleading.
 This misinformation allegedly failed to communicate the severity, duration, and extent of the risk of injuries associated with Paraquat use and exposure.

 Who Is Filing Paraquat Lawsuits?